silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 1F61;GREEK SMALL LETTER OMEGA WITH DASIA;Ll;0;L;03C9 0314;;;;N;;; 1F69;;1F69
 ```

-_Figure: Decomposition of precomposed characters with multiple diacritics_
+_Decomposition of precomposed characters with multiple diacritics_

 In principle, it would be possible for Unicode to include a precomposed character involving multiple diacritics but not to include any precomposed character involving some subset of those diacritics.
 In such a situation, the character would decompose directly into the fully decomposed combining sequence, meaning that the decomposition mapping includes more than two characters.
 In practice, though, this situation does not occur in the Unicode character set.
 Furthermore, the Unicode Consortium has given an explicit guarantee that canonical decompositions will never involve mapping to more than two characters.

-The fact that a precomposed character with multiple diacritics has a decomposition involving partially composed forms means that there may be several canonically equivalent representations for a given text element (see figure below).
+The fact that a precomposed character with multiple diacritics has a decomposition involving partially composed forms means that there may be several canonically equivalent representations for a given text element (see examples below).
 Canonical equivalence is a transitive relationship, and so we intuitively know that all of the representations are canonically equivalent.
 Software processes cannot rely on such intuition, however.
 Software requires explicit and efficient algorithms that let it know that all of these representations are canonically equivalent.
-This is accomplished by means of normalization, which was discussed in the above section on "<a href='#decomp'>(De)Composition & Normalization</a>."
+This is accomplished by means of normalization, which was discussed in the section on [(De)Composition and Normalization](#decomposition-and-normalization).

 Text element | Representations
 --| --